 Apart from the fact that making design amendments don’t keep graphic designers happy, the process of making new versions of existing designs can be a slow and expensive one.
 Anyone who has worked in a marketing department knows how error-prone and painful making multiple rounds of changes can be when they’re sitting beside a graphic designer with a list of corrections.

-It gets even worse when they’re working over email and taking changes by phone.
-All the time, valuable hours are being burnt and things can get tense when deadlines are looming.
+It gets even worse when they’re working over email and making changes by phone.
+All the time, valuable hours are being burnt, and things can get tense when deadlines are looming.
 The bottom line is that it’s slow and expensive.
 Essentially, everyone is using the same process that was used over thirty years ago – when things ran at a more relaxed pace.

-Inefficient communication between stakeholders and multiple back-and-forth emails represent a workflow that simply hasn’t kept up with a era where the internet is forty years old.
+Inefficient communication between stakeholders and multiple back-and-forth emails represents a workflow that simply hasn’t kept up with an era where the internet is forty years old.

 Brand Management Solutions

-Designs can then be updated and tailored by non-designers in a web browser to meet the needs of the day.
+Designs can then be updated and tailored by non-designers in a web browser to meet the day's needs.
 All of this can happen without involving a designer.
-Design approval (which prevent output being made until it’s received the green light) can be included to ensure the user hasn’t broken any brand or content guidelines.
+Design approval (which prevents the output from being made until it’s received the green light) can be included to ensure the user hasn’t broken any brand or content guidelines.

 Designers can also create ‘template’ designs for various purposes.
 These can be customized and repurposed for a whole host of uses.
 For instance, a designer can create a richly designed proposal document that fits your brand’s look and feel.
 When your salespeople are preparing for a pitch, they can fill in the relevant text, figures, even add the client’s logo.
 It gives the effect that a designer sat down and started from scratch, letting the client know that their time has been valued.
 In this situation, the salesperson has a professional, crafted proposal that is almost certain to look better than their competitors – yet would only have taken minutes to create using a brand management solution.

 However, many brand management solutions require users to create brand templates with unfamiliar online tools on their platforms.
 This is an uncomfortable position for brand designers who have spent their entire careers using mature desktop design applications like Adobe InDesign.
-Successful managing a transition to a new workflow is risky with this unnecessary impediment to the fragile creative process.
+Successful managing a new workflow transition is risky, with this unnecessary impediment to the fragile creative process.

 Complying with Brand Guidelines